knbknb/kbehrend5.netlify.com/content/contact/_index.md

 Well, I am not looking for work at this time.

-I've created this blog just for [personal development](/about).
+I've created this blog just for [personal development](/about), to create a new habit.

-But you can always contact me via the links shown in the sidebar, or by using the form below.
+You can contact me via the links shown in the sidebar, or by using the form below.

 Ask me anything (but not too diffcult) about